-Imagine this: You’re a nurse at West Shore Hospital, West Shore Endoscopy Center, or another medical facility in the West Shore area.
+Imagine this: You’re a nurse at an East Shore Hospital, or another medical facility in the East Shore area.
 Your day is busy, as usual.
 You’ve been lifting patients all day, bending over their beds to perform treatment, and standing for what seems like ages.

 As you’re rushing down the hallway to respond to an alert in a patient’s room, you slip and fall on a recently-mopped floor.
 The maintenance worker failed to display any “wet floor” signs, so you weren’t aware of the danger.
 Your feet come out from under you and you land on your tailbone.
 You are still able to get up and help the patient, but the extreme pain you feel has you concerned.